 I am an avid trekker and have had the chance to Trek India on several occasions including some really difficult ones.

 I have been to Ladakh on quite a few occasions, and on my last trip, I had taken the Stok Kangri trek.
-Stok Kangri trek was a surreal experience and it left me in love with the place.
-But I had always longed to go on Chadar trek, one of the toughest treks in Ladakh.
-(For those who don’t know Chadar, in Hindi, means blanket and hence Chadar Trek means trekking on a blanket of frozen river.)
+Stok Kangri trek was a surreal experience and I fell in love with the place.
+I was looking forward to being back.

 With a few fellow trekkers, I headed to Ladakh in mid-January to experience Chadar first hand.

 My experience of Chadar Trek